 West Milton Low-head Dam Removal and Stillwater River Restoration Project

-DAM REMOVAL COMPLETED!
+DAM REMOVAL AND HABITAT RESTORATION COMPLETED!
 Some details and photos are below AND more at our and pages (including videos).

 DAY ONE - October 27, 2014 - the Dam is breeched and lowered 3 feet.
 A gradual lowering of the dam is prefered to enable rescue of freshwater mussels upriver of the dam.